 Some of the hospitals offer a joint replacement class.
 We recommend you attend this class as it will help to answer all your questions regarding your hospital stay, including post-operative expectations, wound care, and the "Do's & Dont's" associated with surgery.
 Please contact the respective facility to enroll once your surgery has been scheduled.

-- Southern Hills Hospital Joint Replacement Education Class - Free Joint Replacement Education Class Every Friday at 9 a.m. at Southern Hills!
-Call (702) 916-5023 or register online at https://southernhillshospital.com/calendar/index.dot - Henderson Hospital Pre-Surgery Total Joint Replacement Education Class - Please RSVP for location and more information: Orthopedic Program Liaison Call 702-963-7319 - Desert Springs Hospital Joint Camp
+- Southern Hills Hospital Joint Replacement Education Class - Joint Replacement Education Class (702) 916-5023 - Henderson Hospital Pre-Surgery Total Joint Replacement Education Class - Please RSVP for location and more information: Ron Jolly Orthopedic Program Liaison 702-963-7319